DuncanSungWKim/redis-doc/topics/cluster-tutorial.md

 This allows to add and remove nodes in the cluster easily.
-For example if I want to add a new node D, I need to move some hash slot from nodes A, B, C to D. Similarly if I want to remove node A from the cluster I can just move the hash slots served by A to B and C. When the node A will be empty I can remove it from the cluster completely.
+For example if I want to add a new node D, I need to move some hash slot from nodes A, B, C to D. Similarly if I want to remove node A from the cluster I can just move the hash slots served by A to B and C. When the node A is empty, I can remove it from the cluster completely.

-Because moving hash slots from a node to another does not require to stop operations, adding and removing nodes, or changing the percentage of hash slots hold by nodes, does not require any downtime.
+Because moving hash slots from a node to another does not require to stop operations, adding and removing nodes, or changing the percentage of hash slots held by nodes, does not require any downtime.

 Redis Cluster supports multiple key operations as long as all the keys involved into a single command execution (or whole transaction, or Lua script